-Under the Canadian constitution, interprovincial and international pipelines fall within the federal government's jurisdiction and require approval by both the National Energy Board of Canada ("NEB") and the cabinet of the federal government.
-However, recent years have seen a perceived lack of policy and regulatory certainty at a federal level.
-Although the current federal government recently introduced Bill C-69 to amend the current federal approval processes, it is uncertain when the new legislation will be brought into force and whether any changes will be made in the interim.
-It is also uncertain whether any new approval process adopted by the federal government will result in a more efficient approval process.
+Under the Canadian constitution, interprovincial and international pipelines fall within the federal government's jurisdiction and require approval by both the Canada Energy Regulator ("CER") and the cabinet of the federal government.
+On August 28, 2019, Bill C-69 and related legislation came into force. creating a new regulatory regime pursuant to the Canadian Energy Regulator Act ("CER Act"); the Canadian Navigable Waters Act, and the Impact Assessment Act.
+The CER Act replaced the National Energy Board ("NEB") with the CER.
+The CER has similar oversight over federal energy infrastructure projects as the NEB had.
+However, approvals for projects requiring an impact assessment will now be conducted by a review panel established under the Impact Assessment Act instead of the CER.
+The focus of the new CER Act is greater Indigenous and public participation as well consideration for a broader range of impacts beyond just environmental impacts.
+As this regulatory regime is new, uncertainty exist as to how it will play out in practice.
 The lack of regulatory certainty is likely to have an influence on investment decisions for major projects.

-Even when projects are approved on a federal level, such projects often face further delays due to interference by provincial and municipal governments as well as court challenges on various issues such as indigenous title, the government's duty to consult and accommodate indigenous peoples and the sufficiency of environmental review processes, which creates further uncertainty.
+Even when projects are approved on a federal level, such projects often face further delays due to interference by provincial and municipal governments as well as court challenges on various issues such as Indigenous title, the government's duty to consult and accommodate Indigenous peoples and the sufficiency of environmental review processes, which creates further uncertainty.
 Export pipelines from Canada to the United States face additional uncertainty as such pipelines require approvals of several levels of government in the United States.